maelys-mcardle/adventure/documentation/4_entities.md

   actions: [walk]
 ```

-There can be one or more of each of these files for each entity.
-Adventure
-will go through all of these files.
-By convention, if there's only a single
-`.md` file, it's called `text.md`.
-If there's only a single `.dot` file, it's
-called `values.dot`, and if there's only a single `.yml` file it's called
-`entity.yml`.
-They can, however, be called anything.

-When one of these files gets too large, it's a good idea to split it into
-multiple files.
-For instance, one file per property.
-So if there's too much
-text in the `text.md` file for a entity that has the two properties
-`location` and `status`, then the file can be split into two: `location.md` and
-`status.md`.
+Each entity can have one or more `.md`, `.dot` and `.yml` files.
+Simpler
+entities will have one of each, named `text.md`, `values.dot` and `entity.yml`
+by convention.
+More complex entities might have more than one of these files.

-## Defining Properties and values (Dot files)
+## Defining Properties and values (".dot" files)

 Properties and values are written using a graph description language called
 [DOT](https://en.wikipedia.org/wiki/DOT_\(graph_description_language\)).